Patties: In the bowl of

 fork.)
 Let any excess chocolate drip back into the bowl and then place the

-patties back on the foil.
-Once all the patties have been dipped in the
+patties back on the parchment lined baking sheet.
+Once all the patties have been

-chocolate, return to the refrigerator to chill until firm (30 - 60 minutes).
+dipped in the chocolate, return to the refrigerator to chill until firm (30 - 60

-Store in the refrigerator in an airtight container (separate layers with
+minutes).
+Store in the refrigerator, in an airtight container, (separate layers

 McGee, Harold.
 'On